RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 ---
 ### January

+**Week from 18 to 31 January**
+Continuing developing GridWorlds, trying to reach textbook chapter 13.
+This period we focus on discrete worls, understanding value functions, policy search and models worlds, the three main approaches to every RL agent can have.

 **Week from 4 to 18 January**

 We are going to work with discrete and continuous examples as before.